brainly/style-guide/README.md

 - Basics - colors, fonts, icons, simple components
 - Components - complex components
 - Containers - components that host other components
-- Interactive - new, interactive version of the style guide docs that we are experimenting with
+- Interactive - interactive version of the style guide docs that we are experimenting with

 ## How to use it